christsven/H.E.A.T/factions/Estonian Land Forces.md

 </p>

 <p align=center>
-Emblem of the Kaitseliig, the Estonian Defense League
+Emblem of the Kaitseliit, the Estonian Defense League
 </p>

 The combined remaining forces fighting for the liberation of Ida Viru.
 While not